Sunday, February 9, 2020

 On the one hand, there seems little doubt that many people respond emotionally to music.
 I sometimes find myself moved either to tears when listening to music, not because the music is "sad," but because it is beautiful.
 Music can trigger in me a myriad of other emotions as well, such as joy, a sense of calm, a sense of excitement that can lead to a desire to move, or even dance (don't worry; I do not do this in public), feelings of wonder, curiosity, religiosity, etc.

-I have never really understood why I react in these ways, but I can say with certainty that I often feel profoundly moved by music; this was one of the main motivators that led me to become a composer./musician
+I have never really understood why I react in these ways, but I can say with certainty that I often feel profoundly moved by music; this was probably the main motivator that led me to become a composer./musician

 On the other hand, some people argue that while music can trigger emotional responses, it doesn't actually communicate anything.